ThibaultJanBeyer/blog.thibaultjanbeyer.com-v2/_posts/2019-05-24-quick-guide-js-event-loop.md

 console.log(2);
 ```

-Ok that one is mean because I added some `requestIdleCallback` and `setImmediate` which are non-standard.
+Ok, that was mean because I added some `requestIdleCallback` and `setImmediate` which are non-standard.
 The output is actually:

 ```
 1